 Agriculturally, Wagga Wagga is on the western side of the Great Dividing Range where the slopes merge into the plains, on the edge of the sheep-wheat mixed farming belt and in the midst of a productive horticultural region.
 Mixed farming in southern NSW consists of approximately 60% winter cropping and 40% livestock.
 As an industry it employs approximately 8,000 people, and produces around 15% of the national agricultural output with a farm gate value of approximately $5.2 billion.

 Wagga Wagga has a wide range of public and private educational options.
-With 23 primary schools, 9 high schools and a wide choice from 34 preschools and child care centres, children are guaranteed access to first-class educational institutions.
+With 23 primary schools, 9 high schools and a wide choice from 34 preschools and child care centres.
 The city is also home to thousands of students training at tertiary insitutions Charles Sturt University (CSU), which has grown to become Australia's largest regional university and the country's leading provider of distance education, Rural Clinical Schools from the University of NSW and University of Notre Dame, TAFE NSW - Riverina Institute and the Australian Airline Pilot Academy.
 Hundreds of recruits are trained at the two major Defence Training Centres at Kapooka (Australian Army) and RAAF Forest Hill (Royal Australian Airforce).